SchubertLab/mvTCR/README.md

 Then install PyTorch 1.8.0 with the correct CUDA Version following the command here: https://pytorch.org/get-started/previous-versions/

+### Installation Note
+The installation procedure will take approx. 10 minutes and has been tested on Windows 10 and Linux 4.18.0.
+For MAC with M1 chip, there are currently several dependencies not available.
+A machine with GPU- and CUDA-support is heavily encouraged.

 ## Tutorial
 We provide tutorials in the following notebooks:
 - tutorials/01_preprocessing.ipynb : adding requiered annotation and filtering on the data
 - tutorials/02_training_analysis.ipynb : training the model, when you have some celltype and clonotype annotation
-- tutorials/03_training_prediction.ipynb : training the model, when you have specificity annotation
+- tutorials/03_training_prediction.ipynb : training the model, when you have specificity annotation The notebooks run  expected output is contained in each notebook.

 ## Reproducability
 To reproduce the results of the paper, please refer to: https://github.com/SchubertLab/mvTCR_reproducibility